 Washington Street and Prospect Street, Brooklyn

-The art is sponsored by the DUMBO Improvement District, one of 65 Business Improvement Districts in New York that bring street beautification and cultural opportunities to their areas.
+The art is sponsored by the DUMBO Improvement District, one of 65 Business Improvement Districts in New York that brings street beautification and cultural opportunities to their areas.

 Randall’s Island Park, Manhattan

 In place until November, Ghost House is meant to be more than art; it’s a gift for the community to use.
 This 3-D structure is made entirely of a chain-link fence and is big enough to serve as a baseball field or a concert venue.
 Artist Kant Smith wanted to create a place in the park where people could go to meet, meditate, and have fun.
 Think of it as a community house that New Yorkers can use whenever they need space – just as long as it’s not raining.

 This exhibit by Flow.14 features three other artists from The Bronx Museum of Art’s emerging artists program, which gives young artists in the area a chance to showcase their vision on a large scale.

 Queen Mother of Reality

 This statue is inspired by Dr. Delois Blakely, a U.S. Ambassador of Goodwill to Africa.
 In 1995, she was named Community Mayor of Harlem – the first woman to hold the position.
 She’s a symbol of compassion and an advocate to women, children, and the poor.